junaidasif-dev/Duolio/README.md

-# Duolio Portfolio
+# DuoLio Platform

-Static portfolio with a single Vercel serverless function that stores appointment inquiries directly into a Notion database.
+Static site with a single Vercel serverless function that stores appointment inquiries directly into a Notion database.

 ## Features
 - AI/ML project showcase & services